futursolo/sketchbook/docs/language.rst

         </body>
     </html>

-The contents between :code:`<%` and :code:`%>` look quite similar to the Python syntax.
-Actually, Sketchbook rewrites sketches into Python code and asks the Python interpreter to "compile" the plain Python code into Python byte code.
+Contents between :code:`<%` and :code:`%>` may look quite similar to Python syntax.
+As a matter of fact, Sketchbook rewrites sketches into Python code and asks the Python interpreter to "compile" the plain Python code into Python byte code.

-Hence, You can use (almost) any Python syntax in your sketches but with some
+Hence, You can use (almost) all Python syntax in your sketches but with some
 modifications:

-1. All the python style syntax is wrapped between :code:`<%` and :code:`%>`.
+1. All python style syntax is wrapped between :code:`<%` and :code:`%>`.
-2. Indent Is not indicated by :code:`:` any more, but controlled by a special :code:`<% end %>` statement.
+2. Indentation is not indicated by :code:`:` any more, but controlled by a special :code:`<% end %>` statement.

 Also, :func:`print` function still prints to :code:`sys.stdout` by default.
 To print to the template, use :meth:`.SketchRuntime.write` or output